Zero dynamics

 In mathematics and control theory, zero dynamics describes the internal behavior of a dynamic system when its outputs are constrained to zero through control inputs (e.g., maintaining a robot arm at a fixed position while internal states continue to evolve).
 Even when outputs are held at zero, the system's internal dynamics may persist, influencing stability and performance.

 Understanding zero dynamics helps design robust controllers in applications like robotics, feedback linearization, and control engineering.

 History

 The idea was introduced thirty years ago as the nonlinear approach to the concept of transmission of zeros.
 The original purpose of introducing the concept was to develop an asymptotic stabilization with a set of guaranteed regions of attraction (semi-global stabilizability), to make the overall system stable.

 Initial working

 Given the internal dynamics of any system, zero dynamics refers to the control action chosen in which the output variables of the system are kept identically zero.
-While, various systems have an equally distinctive set of zeros, such as decoupling zeros, invariant zeros, and transmission zeros.
-Thus, the reason for developing this concept was to control the non-minimum phase and nonlinear systems effectively.
+While various systems have an equally distinctive set of zeros, such as decoupling zeros, invariant zeros, and transmission zeros, the reason for developing this concept was to control the non-minimum phase and nonlinear systems effectively.